-Character and leadership activities for youth are important to help teenagers reach their personal goals, keep them motivated, accountable, and confident.
-A special focus on leadership training can truly make kids blossom outside of school environments and get them out of their comfort zones, where they'll experience the most personal growth.
+Teen leadership activities are essential to help older kids reach their personal goals and keep them motivated, accountable, and confident.
+A special emphasis on leadership training can make kids develop outside of school environments and get them out of their comfort zones, where they'll experience the most personal growth.

 What Are Leadership Activities?